Aubrey2501/se_project_coffeeshop/README.md

 ## Project Overview

 This project is a simple, static website built using HTML and CSS.
-It is designed to provide a welcoming online presence for the Tripple Picks Coffee Shop, offering visitors information about the shop, recipes for home brewing, and a form to book a table.
+It is designed to provide a welcoming online presence for the Tripple Picks Coffee Shop, offering visitors information about the shop, recipes for home brewing, menu and a form to book a table.

 ## Project Features